-Paora Mackie (left) and Kiley Nepia of Rangitāne ki Wairau sound the conch shells at the beginning of Matariki celebrations at Wairau Bar, Marlborough, in 2009.
-Bringing together whānau and the wider community to mark the arrival of Matariki in the sky just before dawn is an important part of celebrations around the country.
+Paora Mackie (left) and Kiley Nepia of Rangitāne ki Wairau sound conch shells at the beginning of Matariki celebrations at Wairau Bar, Marlborough, in 2009.
+Bringing together whānau and the wider community to mark the arrival of Matariki in the sky just before dawn in early winter is an important part of celebrations around the country.

 Using this item